callumhardy/ACF-Instructions-Helper/README.md

 **$field_parent**

 > (*array*)(*optional*) An array of ACF names that the targeted ACF must have as a parent field.
 This will always be either a Repeater field, Flexible Content field or the layout of a Flexible Content Field .
 The names must be the 'slug' like version of the ACF name.
-EG: they must have be lower-case letters with underscores.
+EG: they must be lower-case letters with underscores.

 # Examples